mochi-neko/ScriptCreator-unity/README.md

 Please opne the window from "Mochineko/Script Creator" from menu bar on your Unity editor.

 Please write
--Header
+- Header
--References (like "using ...")
+- References (like "using ...")
--Name Space
+- Name Space
--Accessibility
+- Accessibility
--Object Type
+- Object Type
--Statement
+- Statement
 as you like.

 Then you "Right Click" on the project window,